-The Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Code, nonstatutory stock options, SARs, restricted stock, restricted stock units, other stock-based awards and cash awards as described below, which we collectively refer to as awards.
+The Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Code, nonstatutory stock options, SARs, restricted stock, restricted stock, restricted stock units, other stock-based awards and cash awards as described below, which we collectively refer to as awards.

-Subject to adjustment in the event of stock splits, stock dividends or similar events, awards may be made under the Plan for up to the sum of 3,000,000 shares of our common stock plus such additional number of shares of our common stock (up to 4,879,025 shares) as is equal to (x) the number of shares of the Company's common stock reserved for issuance under the Existing Plan that remain available for grant under the Existing Plan immediately prior to the date that the Plan is approved by the Company's stockholders and (y) the number of shares of common stock subject to awards granted under the Existing Plan, which awards expire, terminate or are otherwise surrendered, cancelled or forfeited or repurchased by the Company pursuant to a contractual repurchase right.
+Subject to adjustment in the event of stock splits, stock dividends or similar events, awards may be made under the Plan for up to the sum of 10,000,000 shares of our common stock plus such additional number of shares of our common stock (up to 4,879,025 shares) as is equal to (x) the number of shares of the Company's common stock reserved for issuance under the Company's 2018 Omnibus Incentive Plan (the "Existing Plan") that remained available for grant under the Existing Plan immediately prior to the date that the Plan was approved by the Company's stockholders at the 2020 annual meeting of stockholders and (y) the number of shares of common stock subject to awards granted under the Existing Plan prior to approval of the Plan by the Company's stockholders at the 2020 annual meeting of stockholders, which awards expire, terminate or are otherwise surrendered, cancelled or repurchased by the Company pursuant to a contractual repurchase right.
 Any or all of the awards may be in the form of incentive stock options, subject to any limitations under the Code.

 The Plan provides that the maximum amount of cash and equity compensation (calculated based on grant date fair value for financial reporting purposes) granted to any individual non-employee director in his or her capacity as a non-employee director in any calendar year may not exceed \$500,000 in the case of an incumbent non-employee director or \$1,000,000 in the case of the first year of service of a non-employee director.
 Fees paid by the Company on behalf of any non-employee director in connection with regulatory compliance and amounts paid to a non-employee director as a reimbursement for an expense will not count against this limitation.
-Exceptions to this limitation may only be made by our Board, in its discretion, in extraordinary circumstances, provided that the non-employee director receiving the additional compensation does not participate in the decision to award such compensation.
+Exceptions to this limitation may be made by our Board, in its discretion, in extraordinary circumstances, provided that the non-employee director receiving the additional compensation does not participate in the decision to award such compensation.
 Cash and awards granted under the Plan to non-employee directors in their capacity as our consultants or advisors are not subject to this limitation.